nifunk/GNNMushroomRL/README.md

 as well as the exemplary training commands how to obtain them.
 Please see the README inside this folder for further instructions.

+**Note: this branch is specifically aimed to load our pretrained models (which have been trained using cuda) on non-cuda machines.
+This has been achieved by adapting the loading procedure.**

+**We recommend to only use this branch for the aforementioned purpose.
+If you want to use our code as the basis to develop something new / train models from scratch, please do use the main branch**.

 # Credits